VU-BEAM-Lab/CodedExcitation/README.md

 filtering for ultrasound imaging.
 An example script demonstrates basic usage of the functions.
 In addition, a function to generate the pulse code description of a tri-state coded excitation waveform is provided for programming the transmit waveform of the Verasonics Vantage system.
 No Verasonics code itself is provided.
 This repository accompanies an article described below.
-A supplemental file that accompanies the article is also included in this repository temporarily until it is added to IEEE Xplore.
+A supplemental file that accompanies the article is also included in this repository (also available on IEEE Xplore).

 ## Copyright
 Copyright 2023 Emelina Vienneau